Legislation lowdown: Expert insights on current trends in global employment law

 The first thing employers need to know is that the non-compete ruling applies to all workers, regardless of level, and across all industries.

-• Operating a business in the U.S. after the conclusion of employment.
+• Starting a business: Operating any business in the U.S. after their employment ends

 The only exception is non-compete clauses connected to the sale of a business.
 When selling a business, part of the value of that sale may be tied to customer lists and customer relationships and the buyer will not receive the benefit of their bargain if the former owner immediately starts a new business that does the same thing as the business they have just sold.